Stallion Incentive Fund Breeding Sale

 The stud fees collected are place in a special fund to distributed later in the program year.
 The stud fees, less administrative fees, are paid out each year in SIF classes and SIF Licensing Program.
 Each year stallion owners will receive 10 % of their enrolled offsprings earnings based on NSBA points earned.

-In addition to the SIF classes, all SIF licensed horses are eligible to earn incentive fund points base on Dual Approved and Special Events shows earning case value.
+All SIF licensed horses are eligible to earn incentive fund points base on Dual Approved and Special Events shows earning case value.
 Payout is base on the purse of sold breedings for the current year.
 In 2016, the SIF payout was $31.26 per point.
 All NSBA points earned in Dual Approved and Special Event Open and Amateur classes will be paid out.

 The Stallion nominator receives 10% of the earnings of offspring, the horse nominator earns 10% and the owner of the horse earns 80% of the License payout.